portdebarcelona/OpenInfoAPI-Ports/docs/approach.md

 # Project approach

-## Top down approach
+## Top-down approach
-- A top down approach will be followed for defining the data model, following this steps:
+- A top-down approach will be followed to define the data model, following this steps:
   1. Identification of the **domains** that will be covered in the project.
   2. Identification of several **APIs** for each domain.
   3. Possible **input and output parameters** of those APIs.